vikzil/esp32-mpy-pwm-fan-controller/README.md

 # esp32-mpy-pwm-fan-controller
 MQTT-Enabled PWM Fan Controller with Thermistors and MicroPython on ESP32

+# Status
+🚧 Work in progress – the project is currently being populated...

 # Background
 The purpose of this repository is to document, share, and hopefully polish over time an ESP32-based MicroPython PWM fan controller using thermistors.
 I created this project to monitor the temperatures of up to six hard drives in my DIY NAS.